esl/MongooseIM/doc/user-guide/Getting-started.md

 ## Using an XMPP/Jabber client/app

-The following steps uses the registered users on the MongooseIM server, done above.
+The following steps use the registered users on the MongooseIM server, done above.

 Users that are registered on your server can now add their accounts in a chat application like Gajim (specifying either the server’s IP address or domain name), and start chatting!